javl/little-printer-zigbee/README.md

 - Thanks to BERG for creating the Little Printer
 - Huge thanks to [Nord Projects](https://nordprojects.com) for reviving the cloud service, providing instructions for updating the bridge device, and creating a new mobile app

+---

+## Random Notes
+- On Windows you'll need some drivers for the Sonos Zigbee dongle:

+    1. Download `CP210x Universal Windows Driver` from [over here](https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+    2. Extract the `.zip` file somewhere on your system
+    3. Open Device Manager, right click your dongle in the list and select `Update Driver`.
+Select the directory you extracted the driver to.
+    4. Find the Sonoff device under the `ports` section and note what com port it uses (like `COM3`) and update `bridge/config.json` accordingly (or pass `--port COMx` to the script)